TehyaYi/demoEdit/README.md

 * Note: this can be a optimization problem since animal only eats certain type of foods.
 Approach:
 * Note: we want to make sure that the system's behavior is easy for player to observes changes.

+## Objective(s)
+* clean up existing `FoodDistributionScript.cs` and create new `FoodDistributionSystem.cs`
+* break functionality into different functions
+* create update() which updates the need (still keep `UpdateFoodNeeds`)
+* try to reduce time complexity
+* verify current algo use optimal distribution (which assumsion that animal will not get full)

 ## Detail

 ### Formulas: